Adrian-Cantu/PRINSEQ-plus-plus/README.md

         not change the header in the 1st line (@header).

     -out_gz
-        Write the output to a compressed file (WARNING this can be really SLOW)
+        Write the output to a compressed file (WARNING this can be really SLOW, will be fixed in a future release)

+    -out_good  , -out_single , -out_bad,
+    -out_good2 , -out_single2, -out_bad2
+        Rename the output files idividually, this overwrites the names given by -out_name only for the selected files.
+File extension won't be added automatically.
+(TIP: if you don't need a file, set its name to /dev/null)

     ***** FILTER OPTION ******